jfalcon/rs_challenge/README.md

 ## Notes

 The project requires at least the minimum LTS release of of Node.js, which is `22.16` at the time of this writing.
-This will include support for things like `import.meta.dirname`.
+This will include support for things like `import.meta.dirname` for future refactors.

-Also, the minimum supported version of TypeScript is 4.9 for Material UI 7.
-However, TypeScript `5.x` should be used for projects as a general rule of thumb.
+Despite Material UI 5 being uses here, he minimum supported version of TypeScript is 4.9 for Material UI 7.
+To be future positive, TypeScript `5.x` should be used to ease the transition.